-We wrote recently about GDPR – coming 25 May 2018 – and how your company will be affected.
-And today we’re bringing you the exhaustive marketer’s guide to GDPR, to ensure you’re completely covered and have your marketing processes in order when GDPR regulations come into effect.
+This is a marketer’s guide to GDPR, to ensure you’re completely covered and have your marketing processes in order when dealing with GDPR regulations.

 Do you hold and process the personal data of EU citizens?

 This guide is for marketers who work in companies in the EU, and who process information about EU citizens.
 Many companies based outside of the EU may also inadvertently process data relating to EU citizens – so the first step for those companies is to audit their data and discover whether any of it relates to EU citizens.
 Once that is complete and you have found that you do in fact process EU citizen’s data then you should also follow the rest of this guide.